hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 --------------------

 Sparse matrix tables are a new method of representing VCF style data in a space efficient way.
-They are produced them using :func:`transform_gvcf` on an imported gVCF, or by using :func:`combine_gvcfs` on smaller sparse matrix tables.
+They are produced them using :func:`transform_gvcf` on an imported GVCF, or by using :func:`combine_gvcfs` on smaller sparse matrix tables.
 They have two components that differentiate them from matrix tables produced by importing VCFs.